 American gardens are generally a mix of styles borrowed from other countries and cultures, many of which developed over centuries.
 Just a few that we’ve adapted: The romantic English cottage garden, the traditional Japanese garden, and the formal French parterre.
 This borrowing isn’t unlike our diets—I eat mostly ethnic or ethnically influenced foods for a variety of reasons, most of which revolve around flavor, nutrition, and ingredients that are plant-based.
 Ethnic cuisine can be wonderful, especially when locally grown ingredients bring it all home.

 The functional beauty that’s found in nature’s intimate connections can be in your yard, too.
 Even “average” backyards are host to amazing numbers of species, but when we add native plants, biodiversity skyrockets: Studies show that native species support 29 times the wildlife that exotic species do.
-Of course, some nonnative species do support some wildlife, so I don’t recommend removing noninvasive exotics that currently support wild species in some way (or provide food for you, or furnish an emotional connection).
+Of course, some nonnative species do support some wildlife (in limited ways), so I don’t recommend removing all noninvasive exotics that currently support wild species or provide food for you, or furnish an emotional connection.

 Whether you’re ready to create new beds, replace dead or dying plants, or make over your entire yard, choose plants that belong in your area.
-Instead of a maple from Asia, consider our lovely native maples, vine maple (Acer circinatum) and big-leaf maple (Acer macrophyllum).
+Instead of a maple from Asia, consider the lovely PNW native maples—vine maple (Acer circinatum), Douglas maple (Acer glabrum var. douglasii), and big-leaf maple (Acer macrophyllum).
 Thinking about new shrubs?
-Look for natives that look similar to ones you admire but come from a faraway place (my book has some suggestions for native plants that resemble common, exotic garden plants).
-When adding ground cover, choose an assortment of native ground hugging plants that would grow together in nature.
+Look for natives that look similar to ones you admire but come from a faraway place; for example, choose Western mock orange (Philadelphus lewisii) over P. coronarius or P. virginalis (my book has many other suggestions for native plants that resemble common, exotic garden plants).
+When adding ground cover, choose an assortment of native ground hugging plants that would be found together in nature.
 Essentially, choose plants that have evolved together and grow together in natural communities—known as “associated species.”
 If the conditions (light, soil, moisture) suit them, they are your best bet because they offer wildlife what they need, nurture each other, and increase the chance that they will thrive in your yard.